JayJarosz/Guides/Manveers_Thundroid/thundroid_02_network.md

 # Port Forwarding
-Our Thundroid will be behind two firewalls: the first is on the router, and the second is on the Thundroid itself (we'll be installing UFW Uncomplicated Firewall).
+Our Thundroid will be behind two firewalls:
+1. the first is on the router
+2. the second is on the Thundroid itself (we'll be installing UFW Uncomplicated Firewall)

 For programs on your Thundroid to work properly, you'll need to open ports on BOTH firewalls.

+Below are the settings you need to add to your router.
+We'll look at UFW settings in the next section.

 ![Port Forwarding on TP-Link Router](images/tp-link-port-forwarding.png)

 Make sure the IP in the Port Forwarding settings matches the fixed IP we set in the last section.

-The 9001 port is optional.
+The **9001** port is optional.
 Only open it if you plan to support Tor on your Thundroid.